ashtam55/fitso-sow/README.md

 | Dashboard + Software handoaver            | 66%           | 50,000 INR|
 | Final Delivery                            | 100%          | 50,000 INR|

-Devices cost to be paid on day of installation.
+Devices cost to be paid on the day of installation.
 Server cost to be paid directly or at the start of each month.
-Travel reimbursments as and when declared.
+Travel reimbursements as and when declared.

 ## Acceptance Criteria
 At the conclusion of this evaluation, all deliverables for this phase will be presented to Fitso for review.